hull-ships/hull-outgoing-webhooks/assets/readme.md

 ```

-### Concurrency
+### Rate limiting

-Outgoing Webhooks Connector allows to limit the concurrency at which each webhook endpoint will be called.
-The default value of the setting is 10.
+Outgoing Webhooks Connector allows to adjust rate limit at which each webhook endpoint will be called.
+To make that possible we expose two settings: `Requests rate limit` and `Requests concurrency`:

+- `Requests rate limit` is an integer which means the maximum number of requests done every 1 second.
+- `Requests concurrency` is an integer which additionaly can limit the number of maximum concurrent requests our connector will open

 > E.g. if you define concurrency of 2, first two requests will be fired immediately and the 3rd one will be only run after completion of any of first two.

-If your endpoint is rate limited - that means the limit is expressed in a number of requests per time unit (for example 10 requests per second), you can use concurrency to make sure Outgoing Webhooks connector will respect this rate limit.
-To do so you need to know the average response time of the request.
-To get the information you can go to Connctor logs and search for `outgoing.user.success` - the response time is shown there as a `elapsed` property (in milliseconds).

-If you have the reponse time then you can calculate the desired concurrency using following equation:

-`(average number of concurrent request) = (throughput per time unit) * (average response time)`

-**Example:**

-Let say we have an endpoint which can handle 10 requests per second and the average response time is 500 milliseconds:

-`concurrency = 10 * 0.5 (seconds)`

-`concurrency = 5`

-As a result we need to set concurrency setting to 5 in connectors settings.

 ## Limitations